5 MINUTES WITH SALLY AND JODIE OF ARMADILLO & CO

 One of the highlights of this range was the introduction of premium-quality jute, and it took many months to research its unique qualities.
-In its original state, the fibre possesses variations in shading so once it is dyed and woven we’re left with a lustrous texture that perfectly translates the landscape to the loom.
+In its original state, the fibre possesses variations in shading so once it is dyed and woven, we’re left with a lustrous texture that perfectly translates the landscape to the loom.

-Sally: Jodie and I have poured our hearts into making Armadillo & Co socially and environmentally responsible, so it’s wonderful to collaborate with another brand that shares this ethos.
+Sally: Jodie and I have poured our hearts into making Armadillo socially and environmentally responsible, so it’s wonderful to collaborate with another brand that shares this ethos.
 Totem Road’s furniture is not only timelessly beautiful, but it is also made sustainably.
 We too aspire not just to create a beautiful product but to give back to the community.

 Jodie: We’re excited to have launched our new Earth and Latitude Collections at Totem Road.
 The store is in an enviable location and the airy, minimalistic space lends itself to showing our full sized rugs in perfectly-styled room settings so customers can experience them underfoot.
 When can we move in?

-With such a detailed process behind creating each rug, can you share with us what it's been like working with artisans whose intricate weaving traditions have been passed down through generations and has this influenced your design process?
+What is it like working with artisans whose intricate weaving traditions have been passed down through generations and has this influenced your design process?

 Jodie: We are so fortunate to have the opportunity to work with such talented artisans, many of whom we have known since the inception of our brand.
 We are constantly inspired by their work and the skill which they bring to each and every rug.
-We travel to India several times a year, and although we bring along our design plans, when we sit next to our weavers and observe them working so dexterously, it often sparks inspiration – many new weaves have been born this way!
+We travel to India several times a year, and although we bring along our design plans, when we sit next to our weavers and observe them working so dextrously, it often sparks inspiration – many new weaves have been born this way!
 We call them happy accidents.

 We love that your rugs tread lightly, what are some of the sustainability practices you have in place for your products and processes?